vmware/vmware-aria-operations-integration-sdk/docs/guides/adding_content.md

 ???+ note

     Traversals must be created manually.
-There is no option to create in the VMware Aria Operations UI and export.
+There is no option to create in the VCF Operations UI and export.

 A traversal specification defines how to navigate through objects by defining one or more _paths_ through their relationships, and is defined in the file `content/traversalSpecs/traversal.xml`.
 Each path consists of two or more _nodes_, and each node is separated by two bars (`||`).